 - Try to stay late into the evening or overnight if you can.
 The city is very different on an evening and there are some superb restaurants and bars to check out.
 Alternatively, visit Valletta twice – once on an evening and once during the day.
 It’s easy to get to.

-We hope we helped you plan your visit to the historic city of Valletta.
+We hope we helped you plan your visit with the best things to do in Valletta.
 Although the main attractions are all based around history and architecture, it’s well worth visiting just for the impressive views and quaint streets and cafes.
 It has something for everyone!

 If you have any questions or would like to make a suggestion for our recommendations and itinerary, we’d love to hear from you.
 Comment below or send us an email.